KDE/documentation-develop-kde-org/content/hig/status_changes.md

 ## In-app notifications
-While your app is running and its main window is in the foreground, avoid sending system notifications, as they can appear where the user is not looking.
+Avoid sending system notifications while your app's main window is in the foreground, as they can appear where the user is not looking.
 Instead use one of the following:

 - For ignorable or low-importance messages, use [Kirigami.PassiveNotification](https://api.kde.org/frameworks/kirigami/html/classAbstractApplicationWindow.html#a8ab455ab09378a016c34f467653760e5).
 - For messages that should get the user's attention but not interrupt their current task, add a [Kirigami.InlineMessage](https://develop.kde.org/docs/getting-started/kirigami/components-inlinemessages/).
 If the message's scope is specific to the whole page or application, add it into the page header with the [position](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1templates_1_1InlineMessage.html#a2711f84c2a4c7f984a0be88cd4e95596) property set to `InlineMessage.Position.Header`.